prometheus/prometheus/GOVERNANCE.md

 Depending on the subject matter, as laid out [above](#decision-making), different methods of voting are used.

 For all votes, voting must be open for at least one week.
+The end date should be clearly stated in the call to vote.
 A vote may be called and closed early if enough votes have come in one way that further votes cannot change the final decision.

 In all cases, all and only [team members](#team-members) are eligible to vote, with the sole exception of the forced removal of a team member, in which said member is not eligible to vote.